percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

   signaling, typically along with the EKTKey.
 (Recall that the SRTP master salt is used in the formation of IVs / nonces.)

-Epoch: This field indicates how many SRTP keys have been used for this SSRC in this session, prior to the current key, as a two-byte integer in network byte order.
-It starts at zero at the beginning of a session, and increments by one every time the key is changed.
-The recipient of a FullEKTField MUST reject any future FullEKTField for this SSRC that has an equal or lower epoch value.
+Epoch: This field indicates how many SRTP keys have been sent for this SSRC under the current EKTKey, prior to the current key, as a two-byte integer in network byte order.
+It starts at zero at the beginning of a session and resets to zero whenever the EKTKey is changed (i.e., when a new SPI appears).
+The epoch for an SSRC increments by one every time the sender transmits a new key.
+The recipient of a FullEKTField MUST reject any future FullEKTField for this SPI and SSRC that has an equal or lower epoch value to an epoch already seen.

 Together, these data elements are called an EKT parameter set.
 Each distinct EKT parameter set that is used MUST be associated with a